Calibruh03/Osu-Multi_Sheet_Updater/README.md

 ### 1️⃣ **Prerequisites**
 - Python 3.x installed on your system.
+- Create the json file through the steps below
+  1.)

 ### 2️⃣ **Google Sheets Setup**
 1. Share your Google Spreadsheet with the **osu-integration-sa@osu-sheet-automation.iam.gserviceaccount.com**.